Strengthening crime prevention

 Improving the use of biometric data in combating crime

-In February 2025, the Ministry of the Interior sent out for comments a proposal for amending the regulation on biometric data stored in the registers of the police and the Finnish Immigration Service.
+The Government proposes amendments to acts governing the use of biometric data stored in the registers of the police and the Finnish Immigration Service.
+The Government submitted the proposal to Parliament on 25 September.
 It is an objective of the Government Programme to improve the conditions for using biometrics in law enforcement and crime prevention.
 The Ministry proposes that biometric data could be used especially to prevent the most serious crimes.

 Biometric data means personal data that result from technical processing, such as facial images and fingerprints, and allow the unique identification of a person.
 The proposed amendments would apply to the biometric data stored in the passport register and the identity card register of the police, and to the biometric data of foreign nationals stored in the registers of the police and the Finnish Immigration Service.